DudleyFox/factoroids/README.md

 Collect the Factoroids by hitting them with their prime factors.

 ## Controls:
-WASD is movement. `S` is actually for Special, but right now it only flips your ship.
+WASD is movement. `S` is for Special it invokes the current power up.

 Press number keys to load a bullet.